Tricameralism: Republic of China

 As the mechanism is significantly different from the Western trias politica, the grand justices has an interpretation which ruled that these three organs all bear characteristics equivalent to a "parliament".

 However, the government of the Republic of China lost the Chinese Civil War in 1949 and retreated to Taiwan.
 A set of temporary provisions were passed by the National Assembly to gather more powers to the President and limit the functions of the tricameral parliament.
-Members of the tricameral parliament elected in mainland China in 1947 and 1948 continued serving in Taiwan without reelection until 1991.
+Members of the tricameral parliament elected in mainland China in 1947 and 1948 continued serving in Taiwan without re-election until 1991.

 After a series of constitutional amendments in the 1990s in Taiwan, a new set of temporary and separate Additional Articles of the Constitution changed the Legislative Yuan to a unicameral parliament, although the tricameral parliament still nominally exists.
 The Control Yuan was separated as a branch of government when the National Assembly was entirely shut down in June 2005.

+Myanmar

+Myanmar under 2008 constitution introduces a tricameral system involving three Hluttaws: